saurabh-deochake/saurabh-deochake.github.io/_news/announcement_2.md

 inline: false
 ---

-<a href=https://dl.acm.org/doi/abs/10.1145/3538969.3544896>My paper on Identity and access management framework for multi-tenant resources in hybrid cloud</a> is now published by ARES Conference, Vienna, Austria on ACM.
+<a href=https://dl.acm.org/doi/abs/10.1145/3538969.3544896>My paper</a> on Identity and access management framework for multi-tenant resources in hybrid cloud is now published by ARES Conference, Vienna, Austria on ACM.

 <!---
 ***